 - New Year Sunrise Tour: Naksan Beach + Seoraksan + Petite France + Nami Island + Garden of Morning Calm (Jan 1)

 Jeongdongjin Beach is also highly recommended to see the first sunrise of the year.
 It is one of the earliest and most beautiful sunrise spots in Korea.
 By joining this day tour from Seoul, welcome 2023 at the “Hello 2023, Heart-Beat New Year Festival” held at DDP, the iconic landmark and cultural hub of Seoul, and then head to Jeongdongjin beach to witness the early morning sun reaching out over the ocean.

 If you are in Busan, don’t worry about it!
 Simply join the countdown at Busan Tower and watch the sunrise at Homigot Sunrise Square.
 Watch the sunrise over the sculpture of Sangsaeng’s Hands that symbolize reconciliation and coexistence.
 With this New Year Countdown Tour in Busan, you’ll also get to visit famous attractions in Busan, such as the Gamcheon Culture Village and Mt.
 Hwangryeongsan.

 Don’t these sound like amazing ways to spend Winter in Korea?
 Well, we’re predicting quite the Winter Wonderland experience this year.
 So, book your tours to some of the best Winter Day Trips from Seoul before it’s too late!

-Discover more awesome deals and packages for this Winter season, only on Trazy, Asia’s #1 Travel Shop!
+Discover more awesome deals and packages for this Winter season, only on Trazy, Korea’s #1 Travel Shop!

 Osan Air Base Official Site